Unbiunio/DS-MARKET-TFM/README.md

 ## Results:

-Through this project, we achieved:
+Through this project, I achieved:

 Clear identification of well-defined product clusters, providing greater clarity on consumption trends.
 Accurate sales forecasts that enable efficient product supply planning.
-We crafted a storytelling narrative that clearly and effectively communicates the results, emphasizing their relevance for strategic decision-making in the company.
+I crafted a storytelling narrative that clearly and effectively communicates the results, emphasizing their relevance for strategic decision-making in the company.